pscally1005/pscally1005.github.io/_posts/delete/2024-07-29-artichoke.markdown

 <img src='/assets/Misc/Cooking/Artichoke/artichoke-whole.jpg' alt='' class='larger-image'>
 <u><font size='+2'>Snipping</font></u><br>
 Start by washing your <a href='/misc/veggies#artichoke'>artichokes</a> under cold water, and drying them with a paper towel.
 Using a pair of kitchen shears, snip the pointy ends off each of the leaves.
 After, using a serated knife, cut about 1-2 inches off the stem, and 1-2 inches off the top.
-If you're slicing and it feel too stiff, move your knife back and cut off more.
+If you're slicing and it feel too stiff, move your <a href='https://amzn.to/4jlDKwc'>knife</a> back and cut off more.

 <img src='/assets/Misc/Cooking/Artichoke/artichoke-snipped.jpg' alt='' class='larger-image'>
 <u><font size='+2'>Slicing and Seasoning</font></u><br>